 If you haven't already considered it, I recommend that you crate-train your puppy.

-At first, many new owners think it's unkind, cruel even, until the benefits of crating their puppy are explained.
-It's only a short time before they realize that a crate is a very secure place for their pets and offers them and their dog many benefits.
+At first, many new owners think it's unkind (cruel even) until they hear the benefits of crating their puppy.
+They soon realise that a dog crate is a very secure place for their puppy, offering them many benefits.

-As part of your puppy care routine, get into the habit of putting your Cocker into his crate after an activity, for example, after eating, playtime, or training.
+As part of your Cocker Spaniel puppy care routine, put your pup into his crate after an activity, for example, after eating, playtime, or training (but don't forget to let him go potty first!).

 After any exertion or excitement, your puppy will probably be tired.
-Give him a little cuddle first to help relax him and then put your puppy into his crate; it won't be long before he drops off to sleep.
+Give him a little cuddle first to help him relax, then put your puppy into his new crate; it won't be long before he drops off to sleep.

-While your pup is crated, check on him occasionally to ensure he's still asleep, especially if he's not yet fully house-trained.
-The first thing your puppy will want to do when he wakes is pee!
+While your pup is in his crate, check on him occasionally to ensure he's still asleep, especially if he's not fully house-trained yet, because the first thing your puppy will want to do when he wakes is pee!

-When you see him stir, immediately take him outside to his toilet area and encourage him to do his business.
-Remember to praise him if he pees outside to let him know that he's done exactly what you wanted him to do.
+When you see him stir, immediately take him outside to his toilet area and encourage him to 'go potty'.
+Remember to praise him if he pees outside, which lets him know that he did exactly what you wanted him to do.

-I'm often asked for advice about a puppy's bedtime routine during the first few nights at their new home.
-So, I added a section about a new puppy's night-time sleeping to give you a few ideas.
+I get many questions about a puppy's bedtime routine during the first few nights at their new home.
+So, I added a link (above) which will take you to an article about a new puppy's night-time sleeping to give you a few ideas.

-Regular feeding times are an essential part of your puppy's care routine.
+Regular feeding times are an essential part of your Cocker Spaniel puppy care routine.

-I don't recommend free-feeding a Cocker Spaniel.
-It can cause many problems, including digestive irregularity and obesity, especially if you have a greedy little puppy!
+I don't recommend free-feeding your puppy as it can cause many problems, including digestive irregularity and obesity, especially if you have a greedy little puppy!

 If your puppy always has access to food, it can complicate training, leading to a puppy not being motivated by food.

-Don't be tempted to feed him between meals; a few treats given as a reward for successful puppy training sessions should be the only exception here.
+Don't be tempted to feed him between meals either; a few treats given as a reward for successful puppy training sessions should be the only exception here.

 Feeding your puppy with the best nutritious dog food you can afford right from the start is vital if your puppy is to grow strong and healthy.